Does Pool Need Stabilizer? Complete CYA Guide 2024

 Adding Stabilizer to Your Pool

-When CYA levels are below target, add granular cyanuric acid at a rate of approximately 1 pound per 3,000 gallons to raise levels by 30 ppm.
+When CYA levels are below target, add granular cyanuric acid at a rate of approximately 13 oz per 10,000 gallons to raise levels by 10 ppm.
+Our stabilizer calculator can help you determine the exact amount for your pool size.
 Always check your product label for specific dosing instructions.

 Important: Add stabilizer slowly and carefully.
 Dissolve granules in warm water before adding to prevent cloudy water and ensure even distribution.